arlimus/v/README.md

       text/x-ruby=sublime_text.desktop
       text/html=chromium.desktop

+An example `mimeapps.list` can be found in `examples/mimeapps.list`.
+It is configured to use firefox, sublime, evince, and mplayer.

 # Changing file associations

 I found that on a general Linux installation associations can be quite messed up.
 Here's how you should approach changing them: